 When we talk about MerlinOne’s extraordinary NOMAD™ AI engine we tell people it is like having a really smart 13-year-old who knows about every single visual asset in your DAM system.
-We say that because NOMAD™’s initial training was with several hundred million images scraped from the web, with their accompanying captions: and like a good 13-year-old, NOMAD™ studies and remembers every single one of them.
+We say that because NOMAD™’s initial training was with several hundred million images with their accompanying captions: and like a good 13-year-old, NOMAD™ studies and remembers every single one of them.

 It turns out having a smart 13-year-old in your corner as you search for visual objects is a pretty powerful thing!
 Describe what you want to see, and NOMAD™ gets it for you by understanding your query and performing a purely visual search.